 To keep your brass looking shiny we recommend polishing once a month, or when you spot signs of surface tarnishing.
 Use a suitable Brass polish (such as Brasso) and a soft, clean cloth to buff away any surface tarnishing.

-If you like a more authentic well maintained but ‘aged’ look then give a more gentle polish less frequently and try and apply pressure only to the raised surfaces – on a product with detail this will mean that the crevices are left to darken over time giving a more defined and well worn appearance.
+If you prefer a well-maintained but authentic ‘aged’ look, polish pieces less frequently and with a gentler touch.
+Use a small amount of polish and apply pressure only to the raised surfaces – on a product with detail this will mean that the crevices are left to darken over time, giving a more defined and well-worn appearance.

-On the other hand you can allow your brass to darken over time.
-If you never polish it, it will dull right down and depending on the level of copper it contains may show signs of a greenish tinge.
-However, as solid brass will not rust, you can use a decent amount of eblow-grease and brass polish to regain the shine after many years.
-For more serious cases, a very fine wire wool could be used with polish – this should be done with caution as you need to avoid scratching the surface.
+If you prefer a more antique appearance, you can allow your Brass to darken over time.
+If you never polish your products they will dull right down and, depending on the level of copper they contain, may develop a greenish tinge.
+One of the great things about Polished Brass is that even after years of tarnishing have built up on your fittings, generally a good Brass polish (and a good bit of elbow grease!) can still regain the shine.
+For more serious cases, a very fine wire wool can be used with the polish, although this should be done with caution to avoid scratching the Brass surface.

 Polished Brass is one of the easiest finishes to care for, making it a great choice for indoors and outdoors, even in coastal environments.